-Can you figure out what the April, May, and June 2010 issues of the Process Safety Beacon have in common?
+an you figure out what the April, May, and June 2010 issues of the Process Safety Beacon have in common?
 All of them discuss a type of safety equipment that can generally be described as passive.
 Passive safety devices do not have to detect an unsafe condition or take any action to perform their protective safety function.
 They have no sensors or moving parts.
 They do their job because of their construction - for example, the insulating characteristics and thickness of insulation or fireproofing, or the height and impervious material of construction of a dike wall.

-Here are some other examples of passive safety equipment which you might have in your plant: containment buildings for toxic materials, blast resistant control rooms or other buildings, blast resistant buildings for storage of potentially unstable materials such as organic peroxides, flame or detonation arrestors, insulation on storage tanks to limit heat exposure to a fire (standards for sizing relief valves for preventing overpressure of a storage tank engulfed in a fire allow credit for insulation on the tank).
+Here are some other examples of passive safety equipment that you might have in your plant: containment buildings for toxic materials; blast-resistant control rooms or other buildings; blast-resistant buildings for storage of potentially unstable materials, such as organic peroxides; flame or detonation arrestors; insulation on storage tanks to limit heat exposure to a fire (standards for sizing relief valves to prevent overpressure of a storage tank engulfed in a fire allow credit for insulation on the tank).

-Did you know?
+Did You Know?

-- Even though passive safety equipment does not have any sensors or moving parts, it does require ongoing inspection and maintenance.
-As shown in the previous three issues of the Beacon, insulation can be removed from equipment or it can deteriorate or be damaged; fireproofing can be damaged or removed; dike walls can have holes in them; and other types of passive safety equipment can deteriorate or be damaged. - It is easy to forget about passive safety equipment, and to forget its importance for plant safety because it is just part of the plant background that you see as you go about your job, and you never notice its condition.
+• Even though passive safety equipment does not have any sensors or moving parts, it does require ongoing inspection and maintenance.
+As shown in the previous three issues of the Beacon: insulation can be removed from equipment or it can deteriorate or be damaged; fireproofing can be damaged or removed; dike walls can have holes in them; and other types of passive safety equipment can deteriorate or be damaged.

+• It is easy to forget about the importance of passive safety equipment because it is an integral part of the plant background.
+You see it every day as you go about your job, but you may rarely notice its condition.